joecoker/twfy_extension/README.md

 ## Feedback
 All feedback welcome.
-Contact me via email at joe_coker@hotmail.co.uk or open an issue here on github
+Contact me via email at twfy.extension@gmail.com or open an issue here on github